SERVER API

 header that includes the access token to the account:

-The access token is a JWT Token that needs to be obtained from the user credentials, from a refresh token, or just a from a user-defined access token.
+The access token is a JWT Token that needs to be obtained from the user credentials, from a refresh token, or just from a user-defined access token.
 So there are two different concepts:

 Access Token

-Is the token used for granting access to API requests.
+Is the token used for granting access to API requests?
 It should be included in the HTTP Authorization

 header along with the keyword Bearer

 .
-It can be also included as a URL parameter in the HTTP request, with the key authorization
+It can also be included as a URL parameter in the HTTP request, with the key authorization

 (case-sensitive), and the token as the value.